Asymptotically almost all \lambda-terms are strongly normalizing: Discussion

 The difference between Theorem \ref{main} in the $\lambda$-calculus and Theorem \ref{main_CL} in combinatory logic may be surprising since there are translations between these systems which respect many properties (including strong normalization).
 However, these translations do not preserve the size.

-The usual translation, which we denote by $T\!_1$, from combinatory logic to $\lambda$-calculus is linear, i.e. there is a constant $k$ such that, for all terms, $\size(T\!_1 (t)) \leq k \cdot \size(t)$.
+The usual translation, which we denote by $T\!_1$, from combinatory logic to $\lambda$-calculus, is linear: there is a constant $k$ such that, for all term $t$, $\size(T\!_1 (t)) \leq k \size(t)$.
 Note that this translation is far from being surjective: its image has density 0.
 The usual translation $ T\!_2 $ in the other direction (see \cite{BAR84}) is not linear but exponential.
 As far as we know, $\size(T\!_2 (t))$ is of order $3^{\size(t)}$.
-The point is that $T\!_2$ has to code the variable binding in some way and this takes place.
+The point is that $T\!_2$ has to code the variable binding in some way and this requires the use of many combinators.